reid-moffat/reid-moffat/README.md

 ### Hi 👋

-I'm a Software Design student at [Queen's University](https://www.queensu.ca/), a Software Developer Intern at [Ericsson Canada](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/canada) and a back-end focused developer that enjoys making clean, concise and efficient code.
+I'm a Software Design student at [Queen's University](https://www.queensu.ca/) and a back-end-focused developer who enjoys making clean, concise and clear code.

-Outside of CS, I enojoy cooking, various sports (skiing, kayaking, biking, boating) and history.
-Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/reid-moffat) to chat about anything or or if you'd like to collaborate on a project!
+Outside of CS, I enjoy cooking, various sports (skiing, kayaking, biking, boating) and history.
+Feel free to connect with me on [Linkedin](https://www.linkedin.com/in/reid-moffat) to chat about anything or if you'd like to collaborate on a project!

 ## My projects
 *🤝 = Team project (i.e I worked on mainly back-end) ✔️ = Complete*